neoforged/Documentation/versioned_docs/version-1.20.4/resources/index.md

     }
 }

-@Mod.EventBusSubscriber(bus = Mod.EventBusSubscriber.Bus.MOD, modid = "examplemod")
-public class MyDatagenHandler {
-    @SubscribeEvent
+// In some event handler class
-    public static void gatherData(GatherDataEvent event) {
+@SubscribeEvent // on the mod event bus public static void gatherData(GatherDataEvent event) {
     // Data generators may require some of these as constructor parameters.
     // See below for more details on each of these.
     DataGenerator generator = event.getGenerator();
     PackOutput output = generator.getPackOutput();
     ExistingFileHelper existingFileHelper = event.getExistingFileHelper();
     CompletableFuture<HolderLookup.Provider> lookupProvider = event.getLookupProvider();

     // Register the provider.
     generator.addProvider(
             // A boolean that determines whether the data should actually be generated.
             // The event provides methods that determine this:
             // event.includeClient(), event.includeServer(),
             // event.includeDev() and event.includeReports().
             // Since recipes are server data, we only run them in a server datagen. event.includeServer(),
             // Our provider.
             new MyRecipeProvider(output)
     );
     // Other data providers here.
-    }
 }
 ```